Skip to main content

 The most frequent IT compliance failures we see in architecture and engineering firms stem from the same patterns.

 Personal devices without security controls.
-Engineers and architects frequently use personal laptops and tablets for fieldwork.
+Engineers and architects frequently use personal laptops and tablets for fieldwork and site walks.
 Without mobile device management, encryption, and remote wipe capabilities, every personal device is a potential data exposure point.

 No formal offboarding process.
-When a principal leaves to start a competing firm or an employee joins a competitor, their access to project files, client data, and proprietary methodologies should be revoked immediately.
+When a principal leaves to start a competing firm or an employee joins a competitor, access to project files, client data, and proprietary methodologies should be revoked the same day.
 Firms without a documented offboarding process often discover months later that a former employee still has access to active project drives.

 Undocumented security practices.
 Government contract compliance and professional liability defense both require written documentation of your security controls.
-If your IT security measures exist only as informal practices that your office manager handles, you cannot demonstrate compliance during an audit.
+If your IT security measures exist only as informal practices the office manager handles, you cannot demonstrate compliance during an audit or a client security review.

 How a Managed IT Provider Helps AEC Firms

 Building a compliant IT environment requires specialized knowledge that most architecture and engineering firms do not have on staff.
-Your IT needs are shaped by large file workflows, multi-party collaboration requirements, field mobility, and a regulatory landscape that spans multiple frameworks.
+Your IT needs are shaped by large file workflows, multi-party collaboration, field mobility, and a regulatory landscape that spans multiple frameworks at once.

-A managed IT provider with AEC experience handles this by implementing the technical controls your contracts require, maintaining the documentation auditors expect, and monitoring your environment for threats continuously.
-This includes deploying endpoint protection across workstations and field devices, configuring secure file sharing for large project files, managing access controls as team members move between projects, maintaining backup systems that meet professional retention requirements, and conducting security assessments that identify gaps before a client audit does.
+A managed IT provider with AEC experience implements the technical controls your contracts require, maintains the documentation auditors expect, and monitors your environment continuously.
+That includes deploying endpoint detection across workstations and field devices, configuring secure file sharing sized for project files, managing access controls as teams move between projects, maintaining backups that meet professional retention requirements, drafting and maintaining the System Security Plan federal work demands, and running security assessments that surface gaps before a client audit does.

 Assess Your Firm’s Compliance Posture